-Gloria González Fuster is a research professor at the Vrije Universiteit Brussel (VUB)’s Faculty of Law and Criminology.
-Member of the Law, Science, Technology and Society (LSTS) Research Group, she investigates legal issues related to privacy, personal data protection and security, and lectures on fundamental rights and the European Union (EU) in the context of the Master of Laws in International and European Law (PILC) of VUB’s Institute for European Studies (IES).
+Prof. Dr. Gloria González Fuster is a Research Professor at the Vrije Universiteit Brussel (VUB)’s Faculty of Law and Criminology.
+Member of the Law, Science, Technology and Society (LSTS) Research Group and of the Brussels Privacy Hub (BPH), she investigates legal issues related to privacy, personal data protection and security, and teaches International and European Protection of Human Rights for the Master of Laws in International and European Law (PILC) of VUB’s Institute for European Studies (IES).
 She is also faculty member of the Máster Universitario en Protección de Datos of the Universidad Internacional de La Rioja and lecturer for the Master’s Degree on Technology and Privacy of Universitat de Girona and Eticas Research & Consulting.

 Gloria González Fuster has published The Emergence of Personal Data Protection as a Fundamental Right of the EU (Springer, 2014), a monograph based on her PhD dissertation.